How Long Does a Personal Injury Lawsuit Take

 When seeking compensation, you need to add up all your medical bills and related expenses.
 The more treatment you require, the longer this will take.

-• Severe injuries may leave you in need of ongoing care.
+• Severe injuries may leave you in need of ongoing medical treatment.
 You will need to estimate the cost of this future care before you know whether a settlement is fair.

 • You may be unable to work if your injuries are serious.
 Thus, you’ll have to account for lost wages when seeking compensation.
 You may have to estimate the cost of lost earning capacity if you can’t work indefinitely.